officiallysingh/spring-ai-rest-api-mcp-tools-demo/README.md

 * **Body Argument name**: The name of the body argument to be passed while making the API call.
 Cannot be used with `GET` method.

 > [!NOTE]
-> The parameters marked with ⭑ are mandatory to define a tool.
+> The parameters marked with ⭑ are mandatory to define an API tool.
 > The AI agent just needs to know the tool name, description and input schema and tool metadata to call it.
-> MCP server uses The remaining parameters internally to make the actual API call.
+> MCP server uses the remaining parameters internally to make the actual API call.
 So the AI agent does not know how to make a REST API call but MCP server does.

 ### Running MCP Server
 Run [**RestApiMCPServer**](rest-api-mcp-server/src/main/java/ai/ksoot/rest/mcp/server/RestApiMCPServer.java) as Spring boot application.